AxonIQ/reference-guide/axon-framework/events/event-processors/README.md

 {% endtab %}

 {% endtabs %}
-You can set the maximum amount of sequences that are saved (defaults to 128) and the maximum amount of dead-letters in a sequence (also defaults to 128).
-If these thresholds are exceeded an exception will be thrown and the event processor will stop processing.
+You can set the maximum amount of sequences that are saved (defaults to 1024) and the maximum amount of dead-letters in a sequence (also defaults to 1024).
+If these thresholds are exceeded a `DeadLetterQueueOverflowException` will be thrown and the event processor will stop processing.
 The sequence id is determined by the sequencing policy.
 By default, the sequence identifier is the aggregate id.